Kas-sim/DevShelf/README.md

-# 📘 DevShelf - Intelligent Library Search Engine
+# 📘 DevShelf - Smarter with Every Search

 > **"Search is not just about matching keywords; it's about understanding relevance."**